thecmdguy/Ducky/README.md

 ### Installation & Running (for Users)

-If you have downloaded the source code, installation is simple.
+If you have downloaded the Ducky.zip from latest release, installation is simple.

 1.  **Extract the ZIP file** containing the project.
-2.  **Double-click the `setup.bat` file.**
+2.  **Double-click the `Ducky` Applicaiton.**

-This will automatically create a virtual environment, install all dependencies, and place a "Ducky Network Tool" shortcut on your desktop.
-You can then use this shortcut to start the application.
+(RECOMMENDED) This will automatically run the programm.
+No Python required.

 ### For Developers